 Few municipal waste management systems in Argentina include any form of separated recyclables collection leading to extremely low recycling rates and material recovery.

 Our vision is to build recycling into existing waste collection systems by designing services that fit within municipal budgets and create value for local communities.
-We started with a pilot in Barrio Mugica, an informal community of ~40,000 residents in Buenos Aires in 2019, and have now expanded to the city of Olavarria, with coverage on track to reach the full population of 120,000 people by 2022.
+We started with a pilot in Barrio Mugica, an informal community of ~40,000 residents in Buenos Aires in 2019 and have now expanded to the city of Olavarria.
 Our next stop: transforming waste management systems of clusters of cities at once, within Argentina and across Latin America.
 In addition, we are working with corporate players on the demand side to create traceability and transparency, improve logistics, and build local markets to reliably absorb the supply of recycled materials on an ongoing basis at a fair price.
 In combination, these efforts will help Argentina to build a thriving recycling industry contributing to its transition to a circular economy.

 Rethinking Recycling - Argentina